UserScape/Laravel-Bundles/readme.md

 * Modify application/config/github.php with your GitHub keys
 * Next load the site in your browser and login with GitHub.
 The first account creted is considered an admin.

+### Removing a bundle

+To remove an added bundle you will need to follow these steps:

+* Open .gitmodules and remove the section about the bundle.
+* Open .git/config and remove the bundles entry
+* Run `git rm --cached bundles/bundlefolder` to remove it from the cache.

 ## Support

 If you need support please use the GitHub issue tracker.
 If you want to fix a bug or make an improvement consider